thovarMS/beegfs-shared-slurm-on-centos7.2/README.md

 ## Architecture:

-The VM called storage0:
-     is the BeeGFS metadata server and the slurm master export the following NFS shared storage /share/home & /share/data
+The VM called storage0 is the BeeGFS metadata server and the slurm master and also export the following NFS shared storage /share/home & /share/data

-The VMs called storage[1-n]:
-     are BeeGFS storage server + slurm compute nodes
+The VMs called storage[1-n] are BeeGFS storage server + slurm compute nodes

 The BeeGFS storage is mounted on /share/scratch on every nodes